LorisYounger/VPet/README_en.md

 The source of this game is available on GitHub.
 You can find it at: https://github.com/LorisYounger/VPet

 Feature requests and pull requests are welcome!
 You can take our code and modify it to your liking, too.
-(Though most content don't require that, and can be modded in.)
+(Though most content doesn't require that, and can be modded in.)

 ### With Steam Workshop support!

 Steam Workshop mods are supported.
-With mods, you can add your own pets (animations/interactions), and share them to others through the Workshop.
+With mods, you can add your own pets (animations/interactions), and share them with others through the Workshop.

 The following contents can be added or modified by Workshop mods:

 * Pet animations
-* Items, foods and drinks, etc.
+* Items, foods/drinks, etc.
 * Work
 * Dialogue
 * Themes
 * Plugins - adding extra content to pets with code.
 For example:
-  * New animation logic / solutions (e.g. Live2D and Spine)
+  * New animation logic/solutions (e.g. Live2D and Spine)
   * New features (e.g. alarm and notes)
   * Basically anything - see [VPet.Plugin.Demo](https://github.com/LorisYounger/VPet.Plugin.Demo) for examples